ethereum/EIPs/EIPS/eip-FOCIL.md

 - Same-slot: With FOCIL running in parallel with the block building process for `slot N+1` during `slot N`, the constraints imposed on `block B` for `slot N+1` can include transactions submitted during `slot N`.
 This represents a strict improvement over forward IL designs like EIP-7547, where the forward property introduced a 1-slot delay.
 - Conditional inclusion: FOCIL adopts conditional inclusion, accepting blocks that may lack some transactions from ILs if they cannot append the transactions to the end of the block or if they are full.
 - Anywhere-in-block: FOCIL is unopinionated about the placement of transactions from ILs within a block.
 This reduces incentives for sophisticated actors to use side channels to bypass the mechanism.
 Combined with conditional inclusion, this flexibility makes the emergence of off-protocol markets even less attractive.
 - No incentive mechanism: FOCIL does not provide explicit rewards for IL committee members participating in the mechanism.
 We believe that the added complexity of implementing a transaction fee system for FOCIL is not justified.
-Instead, we rely on altruistic behavior, as FOCIL requires only `1/n` IL committee members to act honestly for the mechanism to function as intended.
+Instead, we rely on altruistic behavior, as FOCIL requires only `1/n` IL committee members to act honestly for the mechanism to work as intended.

 ## Backwards Compatibility